psychemedia/island-storynotes/john_the_painter_notes.md

-# John the Paiter — Notes
+# John the Painter — Notes